e-kotov/rJavaEnv/README.md

 all.
 Each Java JDK ‘flavour’ will quietly live with all its executables in the respective project directory without contaminating your system.

+**WARNING** This package is in the early stages of development and is not yet ready for production use.
+Function names, arguments, and behaviour may change in future versions.

 ## Installation

 You can install the development version of `rJavaEnv` like so: